handlebars-lang/docs/src/contributing/interactive-examples.md

   - `preparationScript`: A script that is executed before compiling and running the template. `Handlebars` is available as global variable in this script.
   - `input`: The template-input as embedded YAML-object.
-  - `errorExpected`: A boolean (default: `false`) that specifies that this example is should fail.
-By default, examples that throw an error during execution, cause the build of this site to fail.
+  - `errorExpected`: A boolean (default: `false`) that specifies that this example is expected to throw an error.
+By default, examples that throw an error during execution, cause the build of the whole site to fail.
 If you write an example that describes an error, you need to set this flag to `true`.

 The output of the example is automatically computed using the latest release version of Handlebars.